Abdo-Abuharrus211/aabuharrus-site/mechanical-metal/README.md

 - [ ] Dynamically render data using components and layouts.
 - [ ] Combine all layouts and components together.
 - [ ] Adjust CSS styles for responsiveness on small and medium screens.
+- [ ] Add some dynamic spice y'know?
 - [ ] Design logo.
 - [ ] Write the `robots.txt` file
 - [ ]